andimeier/timetracker/README.md

 ```
 {
-    "mysql": {
+	"db": {
 		"host": "server.com",
 		"user": "username",
 		"password": "password",
-		"database": "timetracker"
+		"database": "timetracker",
+		"sessionTable": "sessions"
 	},
-	"sessionStorage": "redis"
+	"session": {
+		"storage": "redis",
+		"expire": 86400
+	},
 	"redis": {
 		"host": "localhost",
 		"port": 6379,
 		"collection": "sessions",
-        "expire": 86400
 	}
 }
 ```

-The entry `"sessionStorage": "redis"` tells the backend to use the connection data configured under the key "redis" for the Redis connection.
+The entry `"session.storage": "redis"` tells the backend to use the connection data configured under the key "redis" for the Redis connection.

 The entry `"collection"` specifies a prefix for the session data.
 Each session will in this example config be stored under the key `sessions:5f98349abc0e9d0e723d` where "5f98349abc0e9d0e723d" would  be the generated session ID for one of the session.

-If the key `"expire"` is given, an expiration time will be attached to the session data.
+If the key `"session.expire"` is given, an expiration time will be attached to the session data in Redis.
 I would regard 1 day (86400 seconds) as being suitable for this.